mdhender/canvas/README.md

 Windows users will need to translate.

 # Introduction
-Hugo makes creating a new site eally easy, but the site will be useless until you do a bit of work on it.
+Hugo makes creating a new site really easy, but the site will be useless until you do a bit of work on it.
 That's sort of baked into the instructions.
 If you run the command with the `--help` flag, Hugo will remind you: